SJTU-YONGFU-RESEARCH-GRP/core/README.md

-# RTL Designs Verilog Dataset
+# CORE: Corpus Of RTL designs for EDA Research

 This repository contains a collection of parameterized and configurable RTL modules written in Verilog, organized by category.
 Each category has a dedicated documentation page in the `docs/` directory.